You might think freedom is the major benefit to achieving financial independence and early retirement.

-One of the best perks of having my weekdays free is that I get to do my shopping when many people are at work; hence less time spent battling crowds at the grocery store and other establishments.
+One of the best perks of having my weekdays free is that I get to do my shopping when many people are at work; hence I spend less time spent battling crowds at the grocery store and other establishments.

 But listen: life pro tip.
 Every few years where I live the flu will get out of hand and enough kids may be out of school for the schools to go ahead and close for a few days.
 It just happened a few weeks ago.

 In such times do NOT repeat NOT be the FI/ER parent who goes out daytime shopping, because guess where all the little infected asymptomatic rugrat petri dishes end up?
 That’s right.
-Sam’s and Wegman’s and The Home Depot and so forth, being dragged around by the parent who had to take the day off work yet is determined to salvage the day.
+Sam’s and Wegman’s and The Home Depot and so forth, being dragged around by the parent who had to take the day off work to mind them yet is determined to salvage the day.

 And even if you’ve had the flu shot, the mutated shit those kids carry will lay you right down and stomp on your squeeges.
 Trust me on this; I learned it the hard way.